How Yeshua Healed Peter’s Devastating Wound

 Looked like the end for Peter

-The Lord has His work cut out for him in terms of rebuilding the ruined Rock.
+The Lord had His work cut out for him in terms of rebuilding the ruined Rock.
 Peter was guilt-ridden.
-Much like Joseph felt in jail all those years after thinking that God showed him he would be a great leader—or like David, after being anointed to be king, slaying the giant and leading the armies of Israel—suddenly finding himself being chased by a demon-possessed King for next decade or more—Peter, who had planned to be a general in Yeshua’s revolution, must have felt so foolish and presumptuous.
+Much like Joseph felt in jail all those years after thinking that God showed him he would be a great leader.
+Or like David, after being anointed to be king, slaying the giant, and leading the armies of Israel, suddenly found himself being chased by a demon-possessed King for the next decade or more.
+Peter, who had planned to be a general in Yeshua’s revolution, must have felt so foolish and presumptuous.

-But then the Angel appears to Mariam Hamagdalit and tells her,
+But then an angel appears to Mariam Hamagdalit and tells her,